Bachelor of Arts in Music

 - Music: Music 605, 411, 612, 312C, 213M, 213N, and 230L

-When taken in residence, Music 312C (in requirement 2) may also be counted toward the three-semester-hour writing flag portion of the core curriculum English composition requirement.
+When taken in residence, Music 312C (in requirement 2) may either be counted toward the visual and performing arts requirement of the core curriculum or toward the three-semester-hour writing flag portion of the core curriculum English composition requirement.
 Music 334 which may be used to complete requirement 3 is also approved to fulfill the visual and performing arts requirement of the core curriculum and may be used to fulfill both.

 Secondary Field of Study